tgetgood/euclid/README.md

 # Euclid's Composite

 Can Euclidean geometry be a fun puzzle game?
-And I mean actually fun for a braod spectrum of people.
+And I mean actually fun for a broad spectrum of people.
 Let's find out.

 ### Usage